jonsey247/NC_News/README.md

 Then again in your terminal, install the dependencies with `$ npm install`

+if you do not have nodemon installed globally simply enter in the terminal `npm install nodemon -g`

 To seed the database use the terminal to cd into the repo then enter in the terminal `$ node seed/seed.js`

 To start the server, in the terminal enter `$ npm start`